 I first posted this essay in 2013 on the Denver Post’s religion blogsite “Hark.”
-I post it again (with minor corrections and additions) since we are again in a seemingly fruitless discussion about gun control.
+I then posted it (with minor corrections and additions) on this blogsite in in 2017 when we as a people were again in a seemingly fruitless discussion about gun control.
+I posted it again in 2021 and again today because of the recent killing of little children at a school in Uvalde, Texas.
 Please make replies below (on this site) and feel free to share with others if you find it helpful.
 John

 First, a short version: